 Exclusions From COGS

 On the flip side, certain items are excluded from COGS.
-They include selling, general and administrative expenses, such as:
+They include selling, general, and administrative expenses (SG&A), such as:

 Logically, all nonoperating costs, such as interest and capital expenditures, are excluded from COGS, too.
-So are the costs for products that remain unsold at the end of a given period.
+So are the costs for unsold products at the end of a given period.
 Instead, these are reflected in the inventory on hand at the end of the period.

 How to Calculate the Cost of Goods Sold (COGS)